 - The most important value of the books is the expertise and reputation of the contributors.
 It must be pointed out that each contributor has been carefully selected based on his/her long experience and high expertise on the subject

-- Each manuscript is covered with an updated and in-depth critical discussion of available information that gives the reader an unique opportunity to learn and have a broad view of the subject
+- Each manuscript is covered with an updated and in-depth critical discussion of available information that gives the reader a unique opportunity to learn and have a broad view of the subject

-- The writing style and the quality of illustrations (having a high percentage in colour) gives an additional value
+- The writing style and the quality of illustrations (having a high percentage in color) gives an additional value

 Scientists involved in R+D related with food science and nutrition but also with food quality and safety.
 Technical staff at quality control and R+D departments in food industry and private laboratories.
-It can also be a useful book for University Professors and PhD and Master students at the University.
-It may be also helpful to Consultants and professionals at Government (i.e.- officers at USDA, FDA, FSIS, FAO, WHO, EFSA)
+It can also be a useful book for University Professors and PhD and Master students at the University or for Consultants and professionals in Government (i.e.- officers at USDA, FDA, FSIS, FAO, WHO, EFSA)

 - No. of pages: